Paresqui/Paresqui/README.md

 Here are some ideas to get you started:
 -->
-My name is Gabriela L. Paresqui, I'm a brazilian Project Manager.
-I have a bachelor's degree in Computer Science and now i'am studying to get a work in the Data Engineering area.
+My name is Gabriela L. Paresqui, I'm a brazilian Computer scientist, and now i'am studying to get a position in the data analytics area.

 - 🔭 I’m currently working as a Project Manager on agriculture field
 - 🌱 I’m currently learning Python, Data Analysis, Data Science, Cloud Data Engineer, Machine Learning and OpenCV